 The John Wesley Theological College was accredited in BUDAPEST, HUNGARY, European Union (since 2004) as a higher educational institution in 1991 right after the collapse of the Communist System.
 The College has been managed by the Hungarian Evangelical Fellowship (HEF or MET: Magyarországi Evangéliumi Testvérközösség in Hungarian).
 It was named after John Wesley, an English cleric, theologian and evangelist who was a leader of a revival movement within the Church of England known as Methodism.

 The Mission Statement of the Wesley does not expect or require alignment of faith from students or professors in any of its programmes or departments including the theological department.
 Our mission statement represents the original mission of John Wesley; “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”

-Currently Wesley provides a unique, friendly environment for students and professors love to be grounded in the daily reality of social work, pedagogy and environmental protection, close the citizens and communities.
+Currently Wesley provides a unique, friendly environment for students and professors who intend to participate in the daily reality of social work, pedagogy and environmental protection, close to the citizens and communities.